 Beyond Yoga Spacedye Long Legging

 If you're like us, your closet confirms that you live in yoga pants.
-Some are for around the house or as pajamas, some are "outside" pairs for hiking, climbing, or running errands, and some are for actually practicing yoga in.
-They all vary in length and thickness, softness and breathability.
+Some are for around the house or as pajamas, some are "outside" pairs for hiking, climbing, or running errands, and some are for actually practicing yoga.
 Owning a pair (or more) that is comfortable enough for all-day wear is essential.
 Some models might hold everything in and make your tush look ohm-mazing, but if you can't even sit down in them comfortably then what is the point?
-The Onzie Long Legging Onzie Long Legging was our favorite pair for those lounge-around-the-house days, and for that we've given them a Top Pick award for All-Day Comfort.
-They have a soft and cozy material that has excellent stretch and give to it, while still compressing key areas.
-The waistband is soft and fits nicely across your middle — not too high and not too low.
-They weren't the best pair for actually practicing yoga in though; they didn't have the best breathability and took a long time to dry after class.
-But, they were comfortable, and if you are looking for a pair of leggings to wear under a dress or sweater and hate regular tights and the way they fall down your legs, check out these Spacedye Long Leggings.
-They also come in a high-waisted version, the Take Me Higher Long Legging, and a shorter Capri Legging, should you prefer a different cut.
+The Beyond Yoga Spacedye Long Legging is our favorite pair for those lounge-around-the-house days.
+The material is soft and cozy that stretches and gives, while still compressing key areas.
+The waistband also fits nicely — not too high and not too low.
+They dry slowly and don't breathe well, so they aren't our favorites for yoga.
+But, they are comfy, and if you are looking for a pair of leggings to wear under a dress or sweater, check out these Spacedye Long Leggings.
+They also come in a high-waisted Take Me Higher Long Legging, and a shorter Spacedye Capri Legging if you prefer a different cut.

 Fabric is soft and moves well